autarch/blog.urth.org/content/posts/2010-06-02-walking-through-a-real-distini.md

 copyright_year   = 2010
 </pre>

 This is another bit for the POD mungers.
-Together with the license, we&#8217;ll end up with this POD section in each module:
+Together with the license, we'll end up with this POD section in each module:

 > =head1 COPYRIGHT AND LICENSE
 >